-INTERNATIONAL CAPSTONE PROJECTS: These projects are sourced by the International Capstone coordinator.
+MULTIDISCIPLINARY PROJECTS (APS490Y): These projects are sourced by capstone coordinators across the Faculty of Applied Science and the Multidisciplinary Capstone course coordinator.
+These projects are sourced by the International Capstone coordinator.
 In these projects, students work with University partners from China, Hong Kong and USA.
 Competitive Interview Required